improve-ai/swift-ranker/README.md

-# On-Device AI Personaliziation and Optimization for iOS
+# Easy AI Personalization and Optimization for iOS

 Improve AI provides quick on-device AI decisions that get smarter over time.
 It's like an AI *if/then* statement.
 Replace guesses in your app's configuration with AI decisions to increase your app's revenue, user retention, or any other metric automatically.